fedora-riscv/releng/docs/source/sop_two_week_atomic.rst

           is no longer the case, this document should be updated to reflect the new process.

+.. note:: In the event the next Two-Week Release window comes around and the
+          image needing to be released is the one you had to mark in ``bad-composes.json`` something has seriously gone wrong.
+This situation realistically should never occur.
+However, if it did occur and there's a valid reason for it and you **really** want to do that then you can just remove that Compose ID from the ``bad-composes.json`` file.

 ::

     # We need to clone the repo